mkbabb/btt-scripts/README.md

 The compiled JavaScript is available within the [`out`](out/) directory.
 See the below sections for what each module does.

+Outside of `BTT`:

+1. Create a JSON caching file.
+This is used to persist states used in-between actions.
+The default location is `/tmp/betterTouchTool.json`, but you **must** manually create it first.

+        touch /tmp/betterTouchTool.json
+        echo "{}" > /tmp/betterTouchTool.json

 Within `BTT`:

 1. Create a trigger: